- Group Insurance

 Classified employees should use the electronic timekeeping system in order to report leave time.
 Electronic timekeeping is located in Employee / Resources / Timekeeping - Timeclock Plus or on the Employee Dashboard.

 Video tutorials exist to assist unclassified employees in entering their leave.
 The videos are available in the Banner Time Reporting Tips: Video Tutorials sections of the Time Reporting channel under the My HR tab.
 Employees can check their leave balances by logging into FlashLine, clicking on the My HR tab and then clicking on the Leave Balances link in the Employment Details channel.

 For more information about leave reporting, call the Records Office at 330-672-2901 or send an e-mail to firstname.lastname@example.org.

-University policy permits classified and unclassified employees to contribute earned sick and vacation leave to other employees who are without sufficient paid leave to provide continued income during employee's medically-documented serious health condition.
-(Policy 3342-6-11.4)
+University policy permits classified and unclassified staff s to donate their earned sick or vacation leave to other employees who are without sufficient paid leave to provide continued income during an employee's medically documented serious health condition under Policy 3342-6-11.4.